digitalrebar/provision/doc/quickstart.rst

 * set to network boot first
 * attached to Digital Rebar provisioning network (aka Layer 2 subnet)

-Power on the machine!
+Power on the machine.
 No further action is required.

-The machine should boot in to the Sledgehammer discovery operating system.
-Typically, the machine console looks like (the version signature may differ):
+The machine should boot into the Sledgehammer discovery operating system.
+Typically, the machine console looks like:

     ::